allenwang-git/MiLAB-Cheetah-Software/README.md

-## This file lists several files that we need to modify or create in MIT CHEETAH project for our own quadrupedal.
-Remember to check  corresponding include file of following source files.
+# Milab-Cheetah-Software
 ## Workload List
-Created on 2020.03.01 by wyn
+*Created on 2020.03.01 by Wang,Yinuo*\
+*Email: dbdxwyn@163.com*

+This list records nearly all files we modified or created for our own MiLAB quadrupedal. \
+Remember to check corresponding include files of following source files. \
+Whenever you change or add other project files, please update this list. \
+**done**: have submitted final modification\
+**doing**: working on it now\
+**todo**: plan to modify recently or still have *TODO* tips in the file

 ```
 ********/resources*********************************************
 need to create model files:       done   doing    todo